AoN-ToR/Python_Projects/README.md

 As said earlier, this is a place for me to drop my little projects in.
 In doing so, i'll have somewhere i can look my progress from.

-RockPaperScissors, PIG, MadlibsGenerator and TurtleRace are minigame projects based on the idea of the following video, only i decided make it without using the creator's code.
+RockPaperScissors, PIG, MadlibsGenerator, TurtleRace and WpM (Word per Minute) are minigame projects based on the idea of the following video, only i decided make it without using the creator's code.
 As such, do not be surprised if the code is different !
 url: "https://youtu.be/NpmFbWO6HPU?si=sPDO8hezqSoeLz--"

 The Slot Machine project idea was initialised by the same video, however i decided it would be a more unique project if i truly made it my own.
 Therefore, i decided